Phyrik/evolution-simulator-2/README.md

 Each big black dot is a creature or individual.
 Around each individual there are two rings.
 A blue one and a red one.
 The smaller blue ring is the **eating range** of that creature.
 Any food, a small black dot that gives the individual +1 energy, that exists within this ring is able to be eaten by the individual.
 This will happen unless another individual eats it first.
 The bigger red ring is the **vision range**.
 This is how far the individual can see and travel each turn.
 Each individual will go to where it thinks is the best position for it to be the next day.

 The black number above each individual represents its **energy**.
-The amount of energy an individual has detrmines how much it can reproduce or kill each turn (**individuals do NOT require energy to eat food or move BUT 0.1 energy is taken off each individual each turn**).
+The amount of energy an individual has determines how much it can reproduce or kill each turn (**individuals do NOT require energy to eat food or move BUT 0.1 energy is taken off each individual each turn**).

-Each inidividual needs and uses 4 energy to reproduce, and 7 to kill.
+Each individual needs and uses 4 energy to reproduce, and 7 to kill.